Introduction to the Dante’s Inferno Xbox Review

 The interface of Dante's Inferno is also very slick, and helps guide you through Dante's abilities and fighting moves.

-Dante's Inferno Visuals
+Dante’s Inferno Visuals (5 out of 5)

 The visual affects in Dante's Inferno are highly detailed, and fantastically imaginative.
 You will find yourself fighting through an immersive world with some entrancing visual effects and intimately crafted monsters.
 While the graphics are not particularly groundbreaking for technological advancements, they have spent a huge amount of time visually portraying the circles of hell with some evil mutated denizens.